zigzag-tech/livestack/tutorials/1-speech-app-tutorial-phase1.md

 ## Phase 1: Get the Frontend's Raw PCM Recorder to Work

 In this phase, we'll focus on setting up the frontend to record audio using the `usePCMRecorder` hook from the `@livestack/transcribe/client` package.

-When the "Start Recording" button is clicked, the volume indicator will show, and the length of the PCM data will be logged to the console.
+By completing this tutorial, when the "Start Recording" button is clicked, the volume indicator will show a green bar as you speak to the microphone, and the length of the PCM data generated will be logged to the console.

 ### Step 1: Set Up the Project